30 Year

 gives out a variety of loans to help low- or moderate-income

 people buy, repair, or renovate a home in a rural area.
-To qualify, you need to have a decent credit history.
 There are many benefits, including: no down payment required; borrowers who qualify for a USDA Rural Development home loan have the flexibility to pay nothing out of pocket for a down payment.
 Additionally, the USDA Loan allows borrowers to use a gift or grant to go toward their mortgage.

 Reverse